rafaam11/rafaam11/README.md

-# Thank you for your interest in my git!
+# Thank you for your interest in me!
 - 👋 My name is Kim Jinmin.
 - 🔭 I've specialized in developing XR-based surgical navigation systems.
 - 🌱 I’m currently interested in robotic digital-twin simulations, and preparing to transition into industrial field.